PandaWood/ExceptionReporter.NET/README.md

   - **Details of your App** such as name/version/date/time etc

 ### Demos, Design and Testing
-- The solution includes a demo WinForms app for testing the dialog as well as a WebService project to demonstrate the requirements of sending reports to a WebService (written in .NET Core 2.1 - why not)
+- The solution includes a demo WinForms (and WPF - see below) app for testing the dialog as well as a WebService project to demonstrate the requirements of sending reports to a WebService (written in .NET Core)
-- The source code has an emphasis on testing and testability with over 60 unit tests (and growing) covering most of the important code
+- The source code has tried to incorporate unit testing and testability with over 60 unit tests (and growing) covering most of the important code
 - ExceptionReporter is designed using the [MVP or Model-View-Presenter](https://medium.com/@prajvalprabhakar/mvp-vs-mvvm-93657494106b) pattern and the classes and concerns are liberally separated using [SOLID](https://stackify.com/solid-design-principles/) design principles (to the best of our ability)

 ## Sample Reports